maxemil/PhyloMagnet/docs/contents/installation.rst

   sudo make install

-Then, download the container from singularity-hub or build it locally with the singularity file:
+Then, download the container from singularity-hub or build it locally with the singularity recipe:

 .. code-block:: bash

-  singularity pull shub://maxemil/PhyloMagnet:latest
+  singularity pull --name PhyloMagnet.img shub://maxemil/PhyloMagnet:latest

   sudo singularity build PhyloMagnet.img Singularity

+When building the image from the singularity recipe yourself, you can adjust the JVM options for MEGAN by changing the file MEGAN.vmoptions.
+This is necessary if you are planning to use large FastQ files or need other specific options (especially memory requirements) for the daa-meganizer and the gc-assembler programs.

 .. note::